Phase Transitions in the Early Universe: Introduction

-The purpose of this note is to question what might be beyond our earlier investigations\cite{Hwang} of the cosmological QCD phase transition.
-In the earlier publication\cite{Hwang}, we show the importance of the latent heat, basing on the MIT or Friedberg-Lee bag model.
-It was also pointed out that the latent "heat" or latent energy released, of course evolving into different forms of matter, could be linked with dark matter - argument by a simple arithmetic.
-We believe that the existence of the first-order phase transition(s) was there in the history of our Universe.
-In this note, we also worry about the roles of phase transitions in general in the much earlier Universe - what might be happening at $10^{-15}\,sec$ or earlier of our Universe when matter densities are unusually extremely high (so that quantum statistical mechanics in fact no longer applies).
+In a much earlier publication \cite{Hwang}, we show the importance of the latent heat, basing on the MIT or Friedberg-Lee bag model.
+It was also suggested that the latent "heat" or latent energy released, of course evolving into different forms of matter, could be linked with dark matter - an argument only by a simple arithmetic.

+In this paper, we characterize the "mass" phase transition as the spontaneous symmetry breaking (SSB), related to the "origin of mass" \cite{Origin}.
+That is, the phase transition in the purely imaginary temperature (as accomplished by the hand of the God), related to "mass", and the spontaneous symmetry breaking (SSB), related to the origin of mass, amounts to the same thing.

+Mathematics-wise, the spontaneous symmetry breaking (SSB) in the Standard Model cannot happen in real temperature - rather, if there would be the purely imaginary temperature, then it would go.
+Either the electroweak phase transition or the mass phase transition {\it simply does not exist}, if we would take the hint of our presentation of the Standard Model \cite{Hwang417} -- apart from the negative "ignition" term, it is simply a dimensionless theory.